scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

-Again, building off of the previous case studies, the students are expected to process the data, generate statistics, process reviews using TfidVectorizer, etc.  However, for this case study the students are expected to process the data using MapReduce CITE.
+Again, building off of the previous case studies, the students are expected to process the data, generate statistics, process reviews using TfidVectorizer, etc.  However, for this case study the students are expected to process the data using MapReduce [Dea08]_.
 As is well known in many circles, MapReduce is a programming model (with various implementations) for distributed processing of large scale data sets.
 Distributed processing models, and MapReduce in particular, are